 Failure is not meant to be glorified and turned into an excuse.
 Failure is, however, a reality, and when examined, can be used as a tool.
-For anyone who wants to do or create something better than good, I venture that failure is not only unavoidable, it’s necessary.
+For anyone who wants to create their version of business success, I venture that failure is not only unavoidable, it’s necessary.

-As Adam Grant, an organizational psychologist, says in his Ted Talk: “The greatest originals are the ones who fail the most because they're the ones who try the most...
+As Adam Grant says in his Ted Talk: “The greatest originals are the ones who fail the most because they're the ones who try the most...
 You need a lot of bad ideas in order to get a few good ones."

-Steven Pressfield says in his new book, No One Wants To Read Your Shit: “I was seized by an idea.
+In No One Wants To Read Your Shit.
+Steven Pressfield says : “I was seized by an idea.
 I followed it.
 It failed.
 I was seized by another idea.
 I followed it, and it failed too.
 I did that a hundred times.
 Five hundred.
 Finally an idea or two succeeded.
 While I was thrashing from one idea to the next, I could discern no pattern, It was all random.
 Each passage was one of a kind.
 But when I looked back, I could see not just a pattern.
 I could see a career.
 It had been there all along, infallibly working itself out.”

-The question, then, isn’t whether or not you will fail.
+The question, then, isn’t whether or not you will fail as you build, grow, and scale your business.
 It’s will you be able to quiet your ego long enough to accept your failure and learn from it?
 How will you use your failure to propel yourself forward?

 I'll leave you with J.K.
 Rowling's words from her commencement speech for Harvard: “...It is impossible to live without failing at something unless you live so cautiously that you might as well not have lived at all.
 In which case, you failed by default.
 Failure gave me an inner security that I have never attained by passing examinations.
 Failure taught me things about myself that I could have learned no other way...”